 The Employment Plan (EP) is the ministry’s key employment planning tool and is the foundation of effective case management by ministry staff in working with clients toward sustainable employment.
-As a case management tool, it outlines employment objectives for clients and identifies interventions, expected outcomes, and compliance requirements.
-It also facilitates performance management and accountability reporting.
+The EP outlines employment objectives, expected outcomes, and compliance requirements for clients.

-The EP supports the ministry’s mission and mandate by emphasizing employment before assistance, and by assisting clients to achieve their economic and social potential.
+The EP supports the ministry’s mission and mandate by supporting clients in moving towards employment, and by assisting clients to achieve their economic and social potential.

 The EP assists clients to find employment, or become more employable by:

 - taking into consideration clients’ needs, skills, knowledge, abilities, and present circumstances